manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 1. [Lamport, Fischer \[1982\]](https://lamport.azurewebsites.net/pubs/trans.pdf): any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.
 2. [Fischer, Lynch, and Patterson \[1983, 1985\]](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf): any protocol solving consensus in the *asynchronous* model that is resilient to even one crash failure must have an infinite execution.

-The modern interpretation of these lower bounds is the following:
+The modern interpretation of these lower bounds highlights the importance of *randomness*:
-* **Bad news**: Without using randomness, asynchronous consensus is *impossible*, and synchronous consensus is *slow*.
+* **Bad news**: Without randomness, asynchronous consensus is *impossible*, and synchronous consensus is *slow*.
-* **Good news**: With randomization, consensus (both in synchrony and in asynchrony) is possible in a *constant expected number of rounds*.
+* **Good news**: With randomness, consensus (both in synchrony and in asynchrony) is possible in a *constant expected number of rounds*.
 Randomness does not circumvent the lower bounds; it just reduces the probability of bad events implied by the lower bounds.
 In synchrony, the probability of slow executions can be made exponentially small.
 In asynchrony, termination happens  [almost surely](https://en.wikipedia.org/wiki/Almost_surely).
 Formally, the *probability measure* of the complement of the event of terminating in some finite number of rounds is zero.

 ### The plan: three posts